 Nelson, at the top of his column.

-E. H. Baily, sculptor of the Nelson on Nelson's Column, was a native of Bristol, the son of a noted carver of ships' figure-heads.
-He showed early promise in carving and wax modelling, and in 1807 entered the studio of Flaxman.
+Edward Hodges Baily was a native of Bristol, the son of a noted carver of ships' figure-heads.
+He showed early promise in carving and wax modelling, and in 1807 entered the studio of Flaxman, working mostly on ideal subjects.
 He then became chief modeller to Rundell and Bridge, a leading gold and silversmiths (he retained this connection for 25 years), and also was a student at the Royal Academy Schools from 1809.
+From the beginning he was successful there, and by 1811 won a Royal Academy gold medal with a work entitled 'Rescue of Ascestis from Orcus by Hercules'.
 He exhibited much at the Academy, and was elected ARA in 1817, and full RA in 1821, retiring in 1862.

 In London, apart from the statue of Nelson in Trafalgar Square, Baily made much of the sculpture for Marble Arch, some of the exterior work on Buckingham Palace, and various monuments in St Pauls and Westminster Abbey.
 He also has one work near that other column, for the Duke of York, in Waterloo Place - it is the excellent Pallas Athena on the portico of the Athenium.
 In Chelmsford, County town of Essex, is Baily's Chief Justice Tindal, in a square of the same name.
-A statue of Sir Robert Peel is in Bury, and an Earl Grey is on another column, in Newcastle.
+A statue of Sir Robert Peel is in Bury, and his Earl Grey is on another column, in Newcastle (see this page).
 Further work is in the Bristol gallery, and in the Cathedral there.
 Among works abroad by Baily are Sir Richard Bourke for Sydney, Australia, and Sir Charles Metcalfe for Kingston, Jamaica.